Welcome to the international IQ test.

 The IQ test can be used for many reasons.
 It allows determining one's level of being able to learn, to understand, to form concepts, to process information, to apply logic and reason, in comparison to the population.
 It is indicative and can represent an influence on non-common characters that can be encountered in society, whether relational such as isolation, rejection or distance, or intellectual such as ease or difficulties encountered in intellectual activities.
 In another way, it can also explain successes acquired in ways easier than others by individuals.

-The IQ test we propose has been established by a team of expert researchers in psychology.
-It is used internationally by millions of users and new users take it every day.
+The IQ test we offer is used internationally by millions of users and new users take it every day.
 The statistics provided and established by the totality of the results make it possible to verify its reliability in relation to the calibration IQ scale system represented by the Gauss Curve.

 People with much higher than average intellectual quotients (> 130), also called ‘gifted’, tend to be more at ease than others during intellectual activities.
 The most well-known characteristics of the gifted are: